Merck/pmpo/README.md

 An implementation of the pMPO method described in:

-**Hakan Gunaydin**.
+Hakan Gunaydin.
 Probabilistic Approach to Generating MPOs and Its Application as a Scoring Function for CNS Drugs.
 ACS Med Chem Lett 7, 89-93 (2016)

 Used to create MPO models with high levels of discrimination between good and bad samples using an independent t-test